- Common Question: I Cleaned My Drawing, but It's Still Showing Corruption! Why?

 Why?
 If the corruption is coming from an Xref, it doesn't matter how many times you clean it – the Xref will keep reinfecting it.
 Detach and clean all attached (and necessary) Xrefs first.

 Don't know what an Xref is?
-See our External References (Xrefs) page.
+See our Working with External References (Xrefs) article.

 Step 4: Clean the file